thorrellt/devjobs/README.md

 **Client Server Interactions via HTTP:** Strengthened knowledge of client-server interactions as a result of building an end-to-end product.

+## In the Future, I plan to ...
+- add pagination to manage how a large number of jobs will be displayed.
+- add options to choose what order jobs are displayed (ie, alphabetical, by date posted, etc.)
+- add unit testing to server, then automate it.

 ## Installation

 ### Client